quintel/documentation/general/documentation.md

 The Energy Transition Model (ETM) allows the user to explore the future of the energy system in several different geographical regions.
 The model starts out with the current energy situation in the region, based on extensive research by Quintel and its partners.
 Select a region, a future year and a difficulty level to start the model.
 It will start without any changes to the present day energy system.
 The user can then use sliders to input assumptions about how the system will change in the future.
 The ETM immediately calculates the results of any measures taken and presents it to the user using graphs and a dashboard.
 In this way a user can create a scenario that showcases a possible future energy system.

-The model consists of 4 major areas:
+The model consists of 5 major areas:

 -   **[Targets](targets.md):** where users set their policy targets that they are later evaluated against
 -   **[Demand](demand.md):** where users set the future demand of energy in 6 economic sectors (households, non-residential buildings, transport, industry, agriculture and other)
+-   **[Flexibility](flexibility.md):** where users set the technologies to deal with excess electricity
+-   **[Supply](supply.md):** where users set how and what energy is supplied in the future
 -   **[Costs](costs.md):** where users specify their estimations of future energy costs
--   **[Supply](supply.md):** where users set how and what energy is supplied in the future

 The model uses data on energy consumption and production and present day state-of-the-art technology data.
 The use of underlying assumptions has been minimized and assumptions about changes in the future are left to the user as much as possible.
 With the sliders in the interface a user can influence the future state of the model.
 If no slider is available to set a certain change in the future, no assumption is made by the ETM.
 **Note:** The user is responsible for the internal consistency of all assumptions, as no automatic correction of inconsistent assumptions takes place.

-The energy system is approached as an ‘energy flow’ or Sankey diagram based on a network of interconnected ‘energy convertors’.
+The energy system is approached as an ‘energy flow’ or Sankey diagram based on a network of interconnected ‘energy converters’.
 Energy converters convert energy carriers into other energy and losses, for example a gas heater converts gas into heat and loss.
 This network of converters is called a ‘graph’.
 The ETM uses two graphs, a static one for the present and a dynamic one for the future situation; the latter can be influenced using the sliders in the interface.
 The model does not calculate transition paths and does not take into account feedback loops (e.g. high costs do not depress demand).

 Interface
 ---------